ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 # Reference

-This article contains reference points for specific procedures and concepts within the **Client Center**.
+This article contains reference points for specific procedures, concepts and error codes within the **Client Center**.

 ## Setup User settings: